 The plot thickens as an old bachelor’s romantic delusions are dashed in a complex deception.
 This fast and funny comedy is a wonderfully accessible piece, perfect for a family outing.

-Best availability in late July and late August.
+Best availability in late August.

 A story of deception, vanity and folly